KaraniAbdellah/Learning/README.md

-# This Just For Learning New Skills
+# This is for learning new skills

 ## Contributors